 Why is happiness so hard to find?

-Well, explains Vishen Lakhiani in the video above, it’s mostly because we confuse our “means goals” for “end goals.”
+As Vishen Lakhiani explains in the video above, it’s mostly because we confuse our “means goals” for “end goals.”

 Pursuing the wrong type of goals may ruin all of your best efforts to build the life of your dreams.